The Blood Doping Controls: Venous Blood Collection and Dried Blood Spot

 Completing the control form

-The BCO enters further details, such as the container or DBS card numbers, on the form.
-The laboratory only receives the sample numbers plus the date and time the blood sample was given, type of sport, the athlete’s gender and if applicable, any medicines taken.
-No other personal details are seen by the laboratory staff.
-The red part of the form (page 6) is placed in one of the plastic bags.
+The BCO enters further details on the form, such as the container number, date and time.
+The laboratory receives the sample in anonymous format, i. e. only the sample numbers, date and time the blood sample was taken, type of sport, athlete’s gender and, if applicable, any medicines taken are specified.
+No other personal details are visible to the laboratory staff.
+To make the analysis process easier, it can be useful to enter any medication taken over the last seven days on the form.

 DBS: Silver pouches are placed in a shipping envelope and sent to the laboratory by registered first-class (A) post.